 The second semester has four compulsory modules.
-The first, Project Preparation, lays the foundation for your summer project, by giving you the necessary skills to plan and execute an appropriate project that is, where possible, negotiated with an industrial partner and two internal supervisors (usually from different disciplines).
 Cyber Crime, Insecurity and the Dark Web, covers the subject of the organisations and key stakeholders involved in the business of preventing, controlling and policing cyber crime.
 The Security of Cyber Physical Systems module equips students with the necessary skills and experience to understand, and attempt to counter, the principal threats to data and electronic system security.
 This module requires some familiarity with the C programming language.
+The module on Software Security looks at threats and hazards for software systems, best practices in implementing secure software, and techniques to analyse software, including the principles of reverse engineering.
 The Cryptography module gives a broad introduction into the subject of cryptography as it applies to electronic and computer systems.
 This module has quite significant mathematical content.